Chart Color Schemes

 Population growth drivers in Leopold are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, Leopold's population is estimated at around 14,492 people.
-This figure reflects an increase of 1,220 individuals since the 2021 Census, which reported a population of 13,272 people in the suburb.
-The change was inferred from AreaSearch's resident population estimate of 13,757 following examination of the latest ERP data release by ABS (June 2024), along with an additional 395 validated new addresses since the Census date.
-This level of population equates to a density ratio of 518 persons per square kilometer.
-Leopold's growth rate of 9.2% since the 2021 Census exceeded the non-metro area's growth rate of 6.0%.
-Population growth in the suburb was primarily driven by interstate migration, contributing approximately 41.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, as of Nov 2025, Leopold's estimated population is around 14,399.
+This reflects an increase of 1,127 people since the 2021 Census, which reported a population of 13,272.
+The change was inferred from AreaSearch's estimate of 13,755 residents following examination of ABS ERP data released in June 2024 and an additional 395 validated new addresses since the Census date.
+This level of population results in a density ratio of 515 persons per square kilometer.
+Leopold's 8.5% growth since the 2021 census exceeded both the SA3 area (7.9%) and non-metro areas, marking it as a growth leader.
+Interstate migration contributed approximately 41.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering these projections, Leopold is forecasted to experience significant population increase, with an expected rise of 4,235 persons by 2041, reflecting a gain of 24.1% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing weighted aggregation methods.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Considering projected demographic shifts, a significant population increase is forecast for the Leopold statistical area (Lv2), with an expected increase of 4,235 persons by 2041 based on aggregated SA2-level projections, reflecting a gain of 24.9% in total over the 17 years.

 Frequently Asked Questions - Population